The Ultimate Guide to Mock Trial Character Evidence and Objections

-If your opponent argues that the evidence is not evidence of a prior action, but habit evidence, explain why it is not:
+If your opponent argues that the evidence is not evidence of a prior action, but habit evidence, your team should then explain why it is not:

 - Your Honor, this is evidence of Mr. Davis’s character, not evidence of habit.
 A habit is an action that is repeated regularly.
 The evidence offered by the prosecution — Mr. Davis’s single prior interaction with Ms. Wilson – was not repeated, so it is improper character evidence.

-If you’re objecting to the evidence, identify a specific character trait and tell the judge that the evidence is being offered to show that the person acted in accordance with that trait.
+If your team is objecting to the evidence, they should identify a specific character trait and tell the judge that the evidence is being offered to show that the person acted in accordance with that trait.
 For example:

 - This is evidence of a prior action taken by Mr. Davis, which is offered to show that he acted in accordance with a character trait for violence.

-If you made an objection, be ready to explain why the exceptions to the mock trial character evidence rule do not apply.
+If your team made an objection, it should be ready to explain why the exceptions to the mock trial character evidence rule do not apply.
 For example: